Welcome to today's edition of the Rush 24-7 podcast.

 Why want to lose, Jill?

-What's in it for the United States of America to lose, Jill.
+What's in it for the United States of America to lose, Jill?

-Rush, what is winning mean to you?
+Rush, what does winning mean to you?

 What is what?